Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 The FSCS protects customers with eligible deposits up to £85,000 in total across all the savings and current accounts they hold in a regulated bank, building society or credit union.

-If the proposed transfer is approved, Sainsbury’s Bank Savings accounts will be transferred to NatWest, and will become NatWest savings accounts.
+On 1 May 2025, Sainsbury’s Bank Savings accounts will be transferred to NatWest, and will become NatWest savings accounts.
 NatWest also owns Ulster Bank Northern Ireland, and both the NatWest and Ulster Bank Northern Ireland brands share FSCS protection as they operate under the same banking licence.
-This means that, if the proposed transfer is approved, your maximum FSCS protection will be £85,000 per eligible person across all savings and current accounts you have with Sainsbury’s Bank, NatWest and Ulster Bank Northern Ireland from 1 May 2025.
+This means that, your maximum FSCS protection will be £85,000 per eligible person across all savings and current accounts you have with Sainsbury’s Bank, NatWest and Ulster Bank Northern Ireland from 1 May 2025.
 As a result, you may need to make changes so your money continues to be protected by the FSCS.

 You should include Sainsbury’s Bank, NatWest and Ulster Bank Northern Ireland balances when you review your FSCS protection.

-You’ll find a list of banking brands that share FSCS protection at https://www.bankofengland.co.uk/prudential-regulation/authorisations/financial-services-compensation-scheme#chapter-4.
+You’ll find a list of banking brands that share FSCS protection at bankofengland.co.uk/prudential-regulation/authorisations/financial-services-compensation-scheme#chapter-4

 You’ll find more information about this, including some helpful examples, on page 17 of the Customer Booklet.

-Will the Scheme change the terms and conditions of my account(s)?
+Will the transfer change the terms and conditions of my account(s)?

 The following changes will be made to any agreement you have with Sainsbury’s Bank, that is transferring to NatWest, from 1 May 2025.